SoftCircuits/SparseCollections/ReadMe.md

 ## Overview

-The SparseCollections library provides the `SparseArray<T>` and `SparseMatrix<T>` collection classes.
-The array class allow statements such as `array[1000000] = 5` or `array[-1000000] = 6` without having to create a large array.
+The SparseCollections library includes two lightweight collection classes, `SparseArray<T>` and `SparseMatrix<T>`.
+The array class allow statements like `array[1000000] = 5` and `array[-1000000] = 6` without having to allocate a large array.
 The matrix class does the same thing using a two-dimensional-array metaphor.

-These are a very lightweight and simple classes.

 ## Examples